marcinwiacek/pl1/readme.md

 5. no kernel/user/hypervisor mode = no kernel and possibility of capturing somebody's data (which leads to question: how to protect again DoS and malicious behaviors?)

-Note: although some of them look doesn't look serious, researchers are thinking about them or even propose related PoC (again: Antikernel)
+Note: although some of them don't look serious, researchers are thinking about them or even propose related PoC (again: Antikernel)

 # This is wasting time & opening opened doors